 - TEAS Regular/Standard

 The difference between the TEAS Plus and TEAS Regular is the ability to choose from a specific list of classifications to place your goods or services in, or if it is important to draft specific language for your product or service’s classification.
-The fees range between the two application forms between $250-$350 per classification, depending on how many classifications you choose.
+The application fees range between the two application forms between $250-$350 per classification, depending on how many classifications you choose.

 Another important step is to make sure you have used your trademark in commerce by the time you submit your trademark application.
 This is vital to actually getting your trademark approved.
 You will file a statement of use with your application.
 This statement of use shows the use of your trademark with the goods or services that you identified in your trademark application.

 Alternatively, if you won’t be using your trademark in commerce by the time you submit your application and can’t file a statement of use, you can file under an “intent to use” rather than a statement of use.

 Step 4: Work Alongside the USPTO Examining Attorney

 The final step in the trademark application timeline is to work with the USPTO examining attorney that is assigned to work through your trademark application.
 This USPTO examining attorney may ask a lot of questions of you, or the examining attorney may have none.
 Typically, these questions will be posed in the form of office actions.
 Office actions are official communications from the USPTO that require a response from you.

 Once you have responded to all office actions and any other potential issues that arise, the USPTO will publish your trademark in a magazine they produce called the Official Gazette.